ssslaad/ScotlandYard/README.md

 Game Over (for Mr. X):
   	- If Mr. X's current location is same as any detectives current location, it's GAME OVER for Mr. X

+## Non-functional Requirements Discussions:
+1. Room ID should be unique and given from backend.
+2. All passwords should be encrypted.
+3. The list of possible starting positions should be stored in DB.
+4. Room and associated users along with role of the user (for that particular game/room) should be stored in DB.
+5. User should be stored in DB and should be uniquely identifiable.
+6. Moves of all the players of all the games should be stored in DB for future references.
+7. Game should be marked as incomplete/complete based on if Detectives were able to catch Mr. X or not.
+Also store who won for future references.
+8.
+9.

 // step 1 :